-There’s no doubt that video is the medium to use to get yourself out there.
+There’s no doubt that video is a great medium to use to get yourself out there.
 Whether you’re promoting a brand, product or personal service, video is where it’s at!
-Just look at your Facebook feed, there’s so much video being shared.
-In fact, all the social platforms now have some option to do a live feed or custom video sharing.
+Just look at your social media feeds, there’s so much video being shared and each platform encourages you to publish video content by making it easy to go live.

 My 3 reasons for getting started with video

 - I’ve tried to blog regularly.
 But I write slowly, so I’m trying video because I can talk instead of type!

 - It’s important for my brand that people get to know me.

 - Video content is widely shared and consumed online, especially on social media.